python/devguide/devcycle.rst

 made.
 For example, this means that Python 2.6 stayed in maintenance mode until Python 2.7.0 was released, at which point 2.7 went into maintenance mode and 2.6 went into Security_ mode.
-As new minor releases occur on a (roughly) 18 month schedule, a branch stays in mainteance mode for the same amount of time.
+As new minor releases occur on a (roughly) 18 month schedule, a branch stays in maintenance mode for the same amount of time.

 A micro release of a maintenance branch is made about every six months.
 Typically when a new minor release is made one more release of the new-old